Richard-Phua/Life-Expectancy/README.md

 # Life-Expectancy
-Predict the Life-Expectancy using Linear Regression
+## Predict the Life-Expectancy using Linear Regression

+*Life Expectancy.csv* - dataset for life-expectancy